IKIM-Essen/RiboSnake/README.md

 After successful execution, the workflow provides you with a compressed folder, holding all interesting results ready to decompress or to download to your local machine.
 The compressed file 16S-report.tar.gz holds several qiime2-artifacts that can be inspected via qiime-view.
-In the zipped folder report.zip is the snakemake html report holding graphics as well as the DAG of the executed jobs and html files leading you directly to the qiime2-results.
+In the zipped folder report.zip is the snakemake html report holding graphics as well as the DAG of the executed jobs and html files leading you directly to the qiime2-results, without the need of using qiime-view.

 This report can, e.g., be forwarded to your collaborators.